huggingface/blog/sdxl_ort_inference.md

 - onnx==1.14.1
 - onnx-graphsurgeon==0.3.27
 - polygraphy==0.49.0
-To reproduce these results, we also recommend using the instructions included above in the ‘Diffusers demo’ section of ‘Usage examples.’
+To reproduce these results, we also recommend using the instructions included above in the ‘Diffusers demo’ section.
 The baseline is a diffusers pipeline that applied channel-last memory format and `torch.compile` with reduce-overhead mode on UNet and ControlNet.
 Since the original VAE of SDXL Turbo cannot run in float16 precision, we used [sdxl-vae-fp16-fix](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix) in testing SDXL Turbo.
 There are slight discrepancies between its output and that of the original VAE, but the decoded images are close enough for most purposes.
-The following charts illustrate the end-to-end (e2e) latency in milliseconds (ms) vs. different (batch size, number of steps) combinations for various frameworks.
-It is worth noting that lower latency indicates better performance, and the label above each bar indicates the speedup vs. Torch Compile – e.g., in the first chart, ORT_TRT (static) is 2.8X faster than Torch Compile for (batch, steps) combination (1, 1).
+The following charts illustrate the throughput in images per second vs. different (batch size, number of steps) combinations for various frameworks.
+It is worth noting that the label above each bar indicates the speedup vs. Torch Compile – e.g., in the first chart, ORT_TRT (static) is 2.8X faster than Torch Compile for (batch, steps) combination (1, 1).
+We elected to use 1 and 4 steps because both SD Turbo and SDXL Turbo can generate viable images in as little as 1 step but typically produce images of the best quality in 3-5 steps.

 ## SDXL Turbo
-The graph below illustrates the end-to-end (e2e) latency in milliseconds (ms) for the SDXL Turbo model.
+The graph below illustrates the throughput in images per second for the SDXL Turbo model.
 Results were gathered on an A100-SXM4-80GB GPU for different (batch size, number of steps) combinations.

 ![Performance results for SDXL Turbo on NVIDIA A100 Tensor Cores GPU](assets/sdxl_ort_inference/sdxl_turbo_perf_chart.svg)